 Insider's tip: Visit during summer to enjoy the water-based activities and again in fall to gasp with delight at the magnificent display of colorful foliage reflected in the lake's calm surface.

 Lover's Leap State Park is packed with 127 acres of scenery so dramatic, it will literally take your breath away.
 From steep rocky outcroppings to verdant forest to trickling streams, there's a lot to love in this New Milford haven.

-Walk high above the Housatonic River on the captivating Henry David Thoreau suspension bridge.
+Walk high above the Housatonic River on the captivating 1895 Berlin Iron Bridge, one of only five of its kind in Connecticut.
 Then, take Lover's Leap Trail.
 This easy walk climbs slightly to offer the most impressive view of Lake Lillinonah, one of the best lakes in Connecticut.

 If you're up for a longer trek, the Waramaug Loop leads to the Old Factory Trails, which are home to the historic ruins of the Silex Factory.

 The spectacular river gorge was made famous years before through an Indian Legend that inspired the park's name.
 Chief Waramaug's daughter, Princess Lillinonah apparently canoed into the "Great Falls" when her lover had not returned from a trip away.
 He arrived in time to see her in the rapids; however, he died when he leaped in the water to save her.

 If you're hoping to get on the water, use the carry-in water or kayak access points to launch a boat.